raspberrypilearning/jam-worksheets/traffic-lights/traffic-lights.md

 ## Traffic lights sequence

 As well as controlling the whole set of lights together, you can also control each LED individually.
-With traffic light LEDs, a button and a buzzer, you can create your own traffic lights sequence, complete with pedestrian crossing!
+With traffic light LEDs, a button, and a buzzer, you can create your own traffic lights sequence, complete with pedestrian crossing!

 1. Modify your loop to perform an automated sequence of LEDs being lit: